Code-Institute-Submissions/Irish-Music-Vault/README.md

 4. Python 3.8.1

 # Features
+1. The site is responsive accross all device sizes.
-1. A home page with information about the site as well as two rows of images, one for top rated albums and the other for most recent uploads.
+2. A home page with information about the site as well as two rows of images, one for top rated albums and the other for most recent uploads.
+Images are clickable and bring the user to a page with more information about the release.
+3. User can scroll though the albums list page and click on any image which will display a new page with more information about the release.
+4. A registration form for signing up to the site and a login form for logging into the user profile.
+5. After logging in the user is presented with a new navbar link set.
+Gone are 'Registration' and 'Login' and added are 'User's Profile' and 'Upload'.
+6. The user can access their profile and from within this they can choose to edit or delete a listing that they have created which will be presented on this page.
+7. The user can upload an album in the 'Upload' page and then edit/delete it in their profile page.
+8. The user can logout of their account.
+9. The site contains a custom 404 message that displays when an incorrect url is searched.

 # Testing
 When setting up the flask app in the app.py file, debug was set to true in the app.run method within the 'if __name__ == "__main__":' statement, which is used to instruct the application on which parameters to run flask on by use of enviornment variables.
 This is a development procedure that will present a Jinja error screen if there is a bug within a piece of code, and will point me to where in the code the error exists.
 This was set to false before submission of the project.